 The MTC study of CAPRELSA did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently compared to younger patients.

-Reduce the starting dose to 200 mg in patients with moderate and severe renal impairment [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Vandetanib exposure is increased in patients with impaired renal function.
+Reduce the starting dose to 200 mg in patients with moderate (creatinine clearance ≥ 30 to < 50 mL/min) and severe (creatinine clearance < 30 mL/min) renal impairment [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 The pharmacokinetics of CAPRELSA were evaluated after a single dose of 800 mg in subjects with mild (n = 8), moderate (n = 7), and severe (n = 6) hepatic impairment and normal hepatic function (n = 5).
 Subjects with mild (Child-Pugh class A), moderate (Child-Pugh class B), and severe (Child-Pugh class C) hepatic impairment had comparable mean AUC and clearance values to those with normal hepatic function.